yuyang-khor/yuyang-khor/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: I aspire to be a Machine Learning engineer one day -->
-## About me
+## About me 😄
 I am Yu Yang and I have experience in both frontend and backend development, as well as Machine Learning model development.
 I mainly use Python but will always be learning different languages to be used in my coding journey.
+I accomplished a diploma in Applied AI & Analytics in Singapore Polytechnic and aspire to be a ✨Machine Learning Engineer✨ one day! ⚡⚡